Avoid Travel Scams: A Beginner's Guide to Booking a Safe and Scam-Free Trip

 8. The Car Rental Damage Scam

-9. The Fake Police Scam
+9. The Fake Police Officer Scam

 Picture illustrating Police Scam